 When Donald Douglas, Jr. purchased bean fields, he turned the land into Douglas Aircraft Space Systems Center and produced the upper stage of the Saturn V rocket, for the successful mission to the moon with the Apollo astronauts.
 Douglas Aircraft was later changed to McDonnell Douglas, until Boeing purchased the firms in the 1990’s.
-Boeing is still one of the largest employers in Huntington Beach today.

 Huntington Beach Statistics

 Size: Approximately 32 Square Miles

 Things to Do in Huntington Beach